Modeling the Interactive Effects from Nitrogen Deposition and Climate Change on Terrestrial Ecosystems and Biodiversity

 Summary of the Research

-EPA developed several research efforts to better understand how N deposition and climate change can interactively affect ecosystems.
+EPA conducted research to better understand how N deposition and climate change can interactively affect ecosystems.
 Broadly speaking, these efforts fall into two categories:

 - Advancing fine-scale models to improve characterization of how atmospheric deposition and climate change interactively affect soil processes and plant biodiversity, and